Recreation

 What to buy

-There’s so much being produced that it's hard to keep up with what’s available and the most-hyped isn’t necessarily the best thing available on the market.
+It’s hard to keep up with all the devices available on the market.
 When deciding what you want to buy consider the following aspects:

 • price and availability

-• age of the product: has it just been released?
-If not there may well be a new version coming out soon.
-Older versions are often available at a reduced price but may have fewer features, be slower or have less memory.
+• age: New release?
+New version coming soon?
+Older versions may be cheaper but have fewer features, be slower or have less memory.
 Can its software be updated?
-If so is there a cost or will it happen automatically?
+Does this cost or happen automatically?

-• features: does it have the features that you need? make a checklist of the features that you’re looking for.
+• features: does it have what you need? make a checklist of the features you want.

 • capacity: will it have the storage that you need?
 Is the storage expandable and if so how easy and expensive is it to expand.